Bitcoin Forecast to 2030

 What is the Bitcoin forecast for 2030?

-The page provides a 2030 scenario range for Bitcoin, including conservative, base, and optimistic paths rather than one fixed target.
+This page shows a 2030 scenario range for Bitcoin, including conservative, base, and optimistic paths rather than one fixed target price.

 Could Bitcoin outperform Ethereum (ETH) by 2030?